EnashMods/H3Porting/README.md

 #### If you are running a build with ported maps, I can't guarantee compatibility

-Your Halo 3 maps will either have to be in D:\Halo3Retail\maps or you will need to change that line to your maps directory in each script
+Your Halo 3 maps will have to be in D:\Halo3Retail\maps or you will need to change that line to your maps directory in each script

 Hud Install:
 1. Run Halo3Hud